 The large observed effect of the feedback manipulation on criterion shift is in stark contrast with the fact that we did not find the expected effect of the feedback manipulation on state memory distrust, even though the differences in state memory distrust between feedback conditions and control conditions were in the expected directions.
 Equivalence tests, however, showed that the effects were too small to be considered relevant.
 Further, we did not find evidence that state memory distrust was associated with response criterion, further casting doubt on the hypothesized mechanism.

 There could be several explanations for this surprising finding.
 The first explanation is that the experimental manipulation affected response criterion not through state memory distrust but through another mechanism, such as a conscious shift of response strategy given the feedback and the incentive to achieve high accuracy.
 That is, participants could have strategically responded to feedback on commission (omission) errors by choosing ‘new’ (‘old’) whenever their memory of the stimulus was ambiguous and uncertain.
 This adjustment of strategy does not necessarily require participants to doubt their memory.
-A second possibility is that the feedback on performance did influence levels of memory distrust, but not on participants’ global memory appraisals.
+A second possibility is that including both aspects of memory distrust in the summary feedback might have introduced ambiguity, which unintentionally influenced participants’ responses to the manipulation checks.
+Third, it is possible the feedback on performance did influence levels of memory distrust, but not on participants’ global memory appraisals.
 Since our manipulation check questions were framed quite generally (e.g., “At this moment, if I am asked to retrieve something from memory, I think I likely would remember things that did not happen”), it could be that participants’ answers were based on expectations about their memory performance not restricted to the test format.
 In this case, if we were to measure participants’ state memory distrust with a more task-specific prompt such as ‘if I continue with this memory test, I think I likely would recognize photos that in fact were not in yesterday’s session’, then we might capture more precise assessments of state memory distrust that are more strongly influenced by the feedback.
 Third, although we deliberated on the item construction for the manipulation check questions and they appear to have good face validity, it is possible that the participants interpreted them in a different way.
 The fact that state memory distrust toward omission was correlated more strongly with the MDS than with the SSMQ, might indicate cause to speculate that some participants did not interpret the item as intended.
+Finally, the use of a single-item measure may have also suffered from low-reliability, allowing too much noise in responses.

 Despite these possible issues with the measure, exploratory analyses revealed some meaningful patterns.
 When recollection was controlled for, participants with higher (vs. lower) state memory distrust toward commission errors tended to give lower belief ratings and were less likely to recognize an item as old.
-On the other hand, participants with higher (vs. lower) state memory distrust toward omission gave on average higher belief ratings and were more likely to recognize an item as old, consistent with the hypothesis that when motivated, people calibrate their metacognitive judgments and memory reporting based on their subjective memory appraisals.
+On the other hand, a reversed pattern is found regarding state memory distrust toward omission.
 Given these possibilities, we conclude that the current evidence cannot offer a clear picture whether or not state memory distrust indeed played a role in the response criterion shift.

 Evidence for Calibration based on Trait Memory Distrust Measures